Nikolay-Yakushev/Request_limiter/README.md

 Request time limiter is a HTTP flask based service to limit request which exceeds certain amount.

 User instruction:
 It is allowed to set custom variables to a server.
-To od this read docker-compose.yaml comments section.
+To do this read docker-compose.yaml comments section.

     input:
         sudo docker-compose up